Intelligent Model Update Strategy for Sequential Recommendation: Experiments

 \subsubsection{Ablation Study.}

-We conducted an ablation study to show the effectiveness of different components in IDEAL.
-The results are shown in Figure~\ref{fig:ablation_study} and Table~\ref{tab:ablation_study}.

-\begin{itemize}[itemsep=2pt,topsep=2pt,leftmargin=20pt] \item \textbf{IDEAL} means both DM and MRD are used. \item \textbf{(w/o DM)} means MRD is used but DM is not used. \item \textbf{(w/o MRD)} means DM is used but MRD is not used. \end{itemize} From the Figure and Table, we have the following observations: (1) Generally, IDEAL achieves the best performance with different evaluation metrics in most cases, demonstrating the effectiveness of IDEAL.
-(2) When the request frequency is small, the difference between IDEAL and IDEAL (w/o DM) is not immediately apparent, as shown in Fig.~\ref{fig:ablation_study}(d).
+We conducted an ablation study to show the effectiveness of different components in IntellectReq.
+The results are shown in Figure~\ref{fig:ablation_study}.
+We use \textbf{w/o.} and \textbf{w.} to denote without and with, respectively.
+From the table, we have the following findings: \begin{itemize}[itemsep=2pt,topsep=2pt,leftmargin=20pt] \item \textbf{IntellectReq} means both DM and MRD are used. \item \textbf{(\textbf{w/o.} DM)} means MRD is used but DM is not used. \item \textbf{(\textbf{w/o.} MRD)} means DM is used but MRD is not used. \end{itemize} From the figure and table, we have the following observations: (1) Generally, IntellectReq achieves the best performance with different evaluation metrics in most cases, demonstrating the effectiveness of IntellectReq.
+(2) When the request frequency is small, the difference between IntellectReq and IntellectReq (\textbf{w/o.} DM) is not immediately apparent, as shown in Fig.~\ref{fig:ablation_study}(d).
 The difference becomes more noticeable when the Request Frequency increases within a certain range.
 In brief, the difference exhibits the traits of first getting smaller, then larger, and finally smaller.